CubakaMushamalirwa/degree_convertor/README.md

 run : flutter pub get

-feel free to be creative about the repo all be glad to add your changes even a folder structure :)
+feel free to be creative about the repo I'll be glad to add your changes even a folder structure :)